urisolve/circuit-segmentation/README.md

 $ ./scripts/doxygen-doc-gen.sh ./doxygen/Doxyfile
 ```

-The documentation is created in `build-doc` directory in the root of the project, and the index can be accessed in `build-doc/html/index.html`.
+The documentation is created and can be accessed in `build-doxygen/html/index.html`.

 ## Code formatting and analysis